I’ve had the website of dahm adr overhauled. This is where I arbitrate and mediate.

 All right, in brief, here’s my take.

 Patrick’s blog supplemental.
 Have you ever checked your viewing history on Netflix or whatever else you turn to for entertainment on telly?
-I have, so here’s a list of all the new TV series I’ve been watching in 2020.
-It’s more than usual, in addition to everything else that went down.
+I have, so here’s a list of all the new TV series I watched in 2020.
+It’s more than usual, on top of everything else that went down.

 A lot went down in 2020.
-I bought and renovated an HDB flat.
+Bought and renovated an HDB flat.
 Became a CIArb fellow and an SMC-accredited mediator.
-Oh, and I married.
-A short, personal end-of-year review sorted by topic.
+Oh, and I got married.
+A short, personal end-of-year review sorted by theme.

-An arbitral award by an emergency arbitrator seated in Singapore is enforceable in Singapore.
-The law is clear about that.
+An arbitral award made by an emergency arbitrator sitting in Singapore is enforceable in Singapore.
+The law is clear on this.

-The law is less clear about foreign emergency awards though.
-Are they enforceable in Singapore, too?
+However, the law is less clear on foreign emergency awards.
+Are they enforceable in Singapore?

 Facebook and Libra, that’s like the House of Medici on speed.
 The Medici family were merchants first.
 During the Italian Renaissance they became bankers, then princes.
 Then they produced four popes of the Catholic Church.
 It took them a few centuries to do all that.
 But in announcing Libra, Facebook is claiming cyber princedom (cyber papacy even?) barely fifteen years after its founding.
 No wonder the governments of today are stunned.

-I was working for Samuel Seow Law Corporation when its founder and managing director assaulted female staff members at his office last year.
-When videos of this surfaced a few days ago, my mobile phone ran hot.
+I was working for Samuel Seow Law Corporation when its founder and managing director assaulted female staff members in his office last year.
+When videos of the incident surfaced a few days ago, my phone was on fire.
 A few sensationalists were fishing for gossip (wrong number, guys), but the majority had an actual desire to talk.
-For the first time ever I couldn’t respond timely to everyone who contacted me.
-That’s why I’ve written this post.
+For the first time, I couldn’t answer everyone who contacted me in time.
+That’s why I wrote this post.

 The Singapore Institute of Arbitrators invited me to debate the following motion: ‘This House Believes That Artificial Intelligence Will Have Replaced Arbitrators within Twenty-Five Years’.
 In short: can – will – algorithms replace arbitrators within a generation?